-In another investigation similar experiments were performed on planktonic populations of E. coli, P. aeruginosa and S. aureus (Keren et al., 2004).
-The focus of this investigation is on the generation of persisters, cells which neither grow nor die in the presence of antibiotics.
-Bacteria were cultured in a shaker overnight.
-At designated times 1 ml of cells were treated with antibiotics for 3 h and surviving bacteria were enumerated.
+bacteria were cultured in a shaker overnight.
+At designated times 1 ml of cells were treated with antibiotics for three hours and the surviving bacteria were enumerated.
 The time-dependent killing of exponential phase bacteria in the exponential phase was determined by incubating a culture and then exposing the cells to antibiotics.
 The population was then enumerated at specified times.
 The ratio between the surviving population and the initial population gave a measure of the effectiveness of the antibiotic.
-Survival curves show that within 0.5-1 h more than 99% of the cells were killed.
+Survival curves show that within 0.5-1 hour more than 99% of the cells were killed.
 Continued exposure had no significant effect on the surviving population indicating the existence of 'persister cells'.

-The investigators then show that the persisters cells are not mutants by re-suspending the bacteria and culturing them with aeration for 16-24 h.
-The survival curves are the same for all four replicates.
-Next the growth-state dependence of persisters is determined by challenging samples of a growing culture at designated times for 3 h.
-The results indicate that the level of persister formation was constant during the lag and early exponential phases.
+The investigators then show that the persisters cells are not mutants by re-suspending the bacteria and incubating them with aeration for 16-24 hours.
+The survival curves are the same as that of the initial exposure.
+Next the growth-state dependence of persisters was determined by challenging samples of a growing culture at designated times.
+The results indicate that persister formation was constant during the lag and early exponential phases.
 During the mid-exponential phase the number of persisters increased abruptly.
-Results from these experiments are shown in Fig. 1.
+Results from these experiments are shown in Figure 1.

-In both studies antibiotics with different targets are used, a $\beta$ -lactam and a fluoroquinolone.
-This is important, because fluoroquinolones are known to be
+In both studies antibiotics with different targets are used, a β -lactam and a fluoroquinolone.
+This is important, because fluoroquinolones are known to be effective against non-growing cells.
+This indicates that the resistance mechanism is more complicated than purely physiological resistance.